Adereb-web/greeting-/README.md

+# Personalized Greeting App
-# This is an assignment given at her hertechTrail bootcamp.
+This is an assignment given at her hertechTrail bootcamp.
 It is a greeting app.